Considerations in human influence.

 Bias 5: Endowment Effect

-The fact that people often demand much more to give up an object than they would be willing to pay to acquire it".
+The tendency for people to demand more to give up an object than they would be willing to pay to acquire it".

 Bias 6: Impact Bias